Damples06/WeatherWebApp/README.md

 ## Features

-- **Area Details:** Obtain comprehensive information about a area, encompassing its geographical location, daily weather updates, and more.
+- **Area Details:** Obtain comprehensive information about an area, encompassing its geographical location, daily weather updates, and more.
 - **Real-time Data:** Utilize the MGM (Turkish State Meteorological Service) as an external API, ensuring the retrieval of current and precise weather information.
 - **Data Persistence:** Seamlessly store area-specific data in a PostgreSQL database leveraging the capabilities of Spring Data JPA.
 - **RESTful Endpoints:** Facilitate effortless integration with other applications by exposing RESTful endpoints.